Wilson-Think-Tank/phangs_imaging_scripts/README.md

 ### SETTING UP THE PIPELINE

 The actual imaging part of the pipeline is now mostly concentrated in the phangsPipeline.py module.
-You want this imported as `pp` in able to be able to run the scripts.
+You want this imported as `pp` to be able to run the scripts.
 I do this by adding the following lines to my `~/.casa/init.py`:

 ```
 sys.path.append("/home/maury/leroy.42/casapy/analysis_scripts/")